malik19995/workout_manager/README.md

 ---------

 ### Workout List
-- Screen hooked with Workout Cubit
+- Screen hooked with Workout Manager Cubit
 - Holds the list of user workouts history
 - WorkoutCard for every workout